Home Latest PDF of WHNP-BC: Womens Health Care Nurse Practitioner

 Question: 756

 A 26-year-old woman with a history of pelvic inflammatory disease (PID) is seeking contraception.
-She has no accurate infections and a normal pelvic exam.
+She has no exact infections and a normal pelvic exam.
 Her BMI is 22 kg/m, and she prefers a long-acting method.
 What is the most appropriate contraceptive option, considering her history?

 1. Copper IUD